 The first thing to do is to assess and prepare your patient.
 You can learn how here.👇

 Here are some more quick tips on preparing your patient before administering sedatives and paralytics for RSI.
 When you’re at the head of the bed, your patient should be your first priority; protecting them from harm is your goal.

 We know you’re a caring person.
 Otherwise, you wouldn’t be here learning how to save lives.
 But the person about to be intubated (if they’re awake) is probably scared out of their mind.
 Being at the head of the bed is a perfect place to put your hand on their shoulder and tell them we got you.
 Your face may be the last one they see for a while.

 The Ideal Position

-Patient positioning is a critical.
-Not only can it improve oxygenation of your patient and improve your safe apnea time, but it can be the difference between an easy intubation and a hard one.
-Here are 3 simple things you always need to do.
+Patient positioning is critical.
+Not only can it improve your patient’s oxygenation and safe apnea time, but it can also be the difference between an easy intubation and a hard one.
+Here are three simple things you always need to do.

 Tricks of the trade

 How do you get your patient in that ideal sniffing position?
 Here’s an easy technique that can make it a whole lot easier.